Ted Lindsay: Players' union

 "The fundamental question at the root of the NHLPA failure was whether players really were laborers who could form a trade union.
 Seemingly caught in a space both commercial and non-commercial, players felt uneasy locating themselves wholly within either.
 This in itself reflected the success of the owners in using cultural formations to restrain their labor force.
 Led by Conn Smythe, the league appealed to cultural bonds of loyalty and tradition as justifications for retaining the existing economic structure of labor-management relations, long after other industries had been forced by the state to move toward formal, union-led collective bargaining arrangements."

 For his role in establishing the original Players' Association, the Lester B. Pearson Award was later renamed to the Ted Lindsay Award in his honor.
 In 1995, the Canadian Broadcasting Corporation produced the hockey movie Net Worth that depicts Lindsay's battle to create the NHL Players' Association, based on the Lindsay chapters in the book of the same name.

 The actions of the Red Wings, while maintaining control over the players, hindered their on-ice record.
 Jack Adams was fired in 1961.
 Lindsay played in Chicago for three years before retiring in 1960.
 Four years later, the 39-year-old Lindsay was enticed into making a comeback by his former linemate, Abel, who was now coach and general manager of the Red Wings.
-He played just the one season, helping Detroit to its first regular season championship since his trade seven years earlier.
+He played just one season, helping Detroit to its first regular season championship since his trade seven years earlier.